gabrieloanca/JCTC_2023/README.md

 >Gabriel Oanca, Florian van der Ent, Johan Åqvist, Efficient Empirical Valence Bond Simulations with GROMACS, *Journal of Chemical Theory and Computation*, **2023**, doi: 10.1021/acs.jctc.3c00714

-In each folder you will find several files. ffld_server parameters (`.ffld` files) and RESP charges (`.ac` files) will serve as input to **ffld2gmx.py** tool which generates GROMACS parameters in OPLS-AA format (`.opls` files).
-These last files, together with qmatoms.dat and topol.top topology created by GROMACS will serve as input for **gmx4evb.py** tool to generate the topologies (inside topologies/ folder) necessary for an EVB simulation with GROMACS.
+Inside the folder for each system, you will find the folder *g09/* containing the Gaussian09 jobs and the folder *maketop/* in which we built the topologies.
+Inside *maketop/*, ffld_server parameters (`.ffld` files) and RESP charges (`.ac` files) will serve as input to **ffld2gmx.py** tool which generates GROMACS parameters in OPLS-AA format (`.opls` files).
+These .opls files, together with qmatoms.dat and topol.top topology created by GROMACS will serve as input for **gmx4evb.py** tool to generate the topologies (inside *topologies/* folder) necessary for an EVB simulation with GROMACS.

 qmatoms.dat file is structured as follows: